DaxiaK/MyDiary/README.md

 ~~* Some problem for selecting image file on Xiaomi~~
 * requesting permissions dialog fail on HTC D820t [API 23], HUAWEI honor 7i [API 22]
+* The callback will be null in DiaryPhotoBottomSheet on ZenFone C & HTC Desire 626

 ## Plan